Robot language interpreter integration tutorial

 The MTB robots are handled in following way:

-The MTB robot and its simple robot language is a simple prototype meant to demonstrate how to integrate a robot language interpreter into V-REP. It is very easy to extend current functionality for much more complex robots or robot languages.
+The MTB robot and its simple robot language is a simple prototype meant to demonstrate how to integrate a robot language interpreter into CoppeliaSim.
+It is very easy to extend current functionality for much more complex robots or robot languages.
 All what is needed is:

 Now let's have a look at the child script that is attached to the MTB robot.
 The code might seem quite long or complicated.
 However most functionality handled in the child script could also be directly handled in the plugin, making the child script much smaller/cleaner.
 The advantage in handling most functionality in the child script is that modifications can be performed without having to recompile the plugin!